Deepak020202/90DaysOfDevOps/README.md

 }

 ```

+2. **Run the Parameterized Pipeline:**
-##  different parameter values to observe how the pipeline behavior changes.
+   - Trigger the pipeline and provide different parameter values to observe how the pipeline behavior changes.

 ![image](https://github.com/user-attachments/assets/1d87561e-5a94-476b-8005-027f98c8da7d)

-## Questions :-
+3. **Document in `solution.md`:**
-### Q1.Explain how parameterization makes the pipeline dynamic.
+## Explain how parameterization makes the pipeline dynamic.
-### Answer :- ## Benefits of Parameterized Jenkins Pipelines

 ### 1. User Input at Runtime
 **Example:**
 Pass `staging` or `production` as a parameter to control where the app gets deployed.